giellalt/dict-sms-mul/00readme.txt

 6. the data structure is getting very complex and debugging with simple scripts is getting more difficult: there is an urgent need for a DTD or schema for this data.

-7. 9 instances of empty book in cmn: wodi>g -n '<book/>' ../src/cmn/*
+7. instances of empty book in cmn, det, etc.: wodi>g -n '<book/>' ../src/cmn/* ../src/cmn/adp_sms2X.xml:33:         <book/>
-../src/cmn/adp_sms2X.xml:33:         <book/>
 ../src/cmn/adp_sms2X.xml:58:         <book/>